 You can only withdraw the money if you do so before the date the tax bill is prepared or October 1 of the tax year, whichever occurs earlier.
 Again, the Tax Collector “may” provide this option, so it may not be available in your county.
 Given the restrictions on this arrangement, you are probably better off just setting aside 1/12 of the estimated taxes into a bank account each month.
 You then have control over the funds and may earn interest on the funds as well.

 That’s right.
 Doing nothing is also a decision.
 By not choosing one of the other options, you are choosing this option.
 An old saying goes “there is nothing for certain in life except death and taxes.”
 One of these applies if you do nothing.
 If you do nothing, you know with certainty that the tax bill will increase substantially as described above.
 You also know with certainty that at some point in the future, the Tax Collector will foreclose on the property and you will lose ownership.
 You have the right to repurchase the property but with a significant penalty and with a time limit.
 Doing nothing is a decision, but not a good decision.

-About the Author: Charles E. Brown is founder and President of Hunter-Kelsey.
+About the Author: Charles E. Brown was the founder and President of Hunter-Kelsey.
 Mr. Brown is a Director of the Texas Property Tax Lienholders Association and holds a NMLS license.
-He has 25 years experience as a Texas real estate attorney and is Board Certified by the Texas Board of Legal Specialization in Commercial and Residential Real Estate law.
-Feel free to direct comments or questions to Mr. Brown at firstname.lastname@example.org.
+He has 25 years’ experience as a Texas real estate attorney and is Board Certified by the Texas Board of Legal Specialization in Commercial and Residential Real Estate law.
+Feel free to direct comments or questions to Mr. Brown at email@example.com.